creativetechnologylab/python-for-beginners/collections.md

 An image would be nice here.
 -->

 To create a dictionary we use curly brackets.
-Then any key-value pairs are placed inside these curly brackets, and seperated my commas.
+Then any key-value pairs are placed inside these curly brackets, and separated my commas.
 A colon is used to define a key-value pair.

 ```pycon
 >>> capitals = {"United Kingdom": "London", "Azerbaijan": "Baku", "Norway": "Oslo"}